Last updated: May 4, 2026

 State and local programs worth checking first

-4% legal residence rate and school operating tax credit
+4% legal residence rate and school operating tax relief

-- What it is: your primary home is taxed at 4% of fair market value instead of 6%, and a qualifying owner-occupied home also gets relief from school operating taxes.
+- What it is: your primary home is taxed at 4% of fair market value instead of 6%.
+A qualifying owner-occupied home also gets relief from school operating taxes.

 - Who can get it: owner-occupants who actually live there as their permanent home and do not claim another legal residence.
 Counties may review tax returns, vehicle registrations, and other proof of domicile.